learnlatex/learnlatex.github.io/en/lesson-10.md

 As you can see above, inline math mode is marked using a pair of dollar symbols (`$...$`).
 It is also possible to use the notation `\( ... \)`.
-Simple text is entered without any special markup, and you'll see that it's spaced out nicely and has letters in italic: this is normal for mathematics.
+Simple text is entered without any special markup, and you'll see that it's spaced out nicely and has letters in italic; this is normal for mathematics.

-We can easily add superscripts and subscripts: these are marked using `^` and `_`, respectively.
+We can easily add superscripts and subscripts; these are marked using `^` and `_`, respectively.

 ```latex